What is the Statute of Limitations on Personal Injury Claims in New York?

 Can the Statute of Limitations Ever Be Delayed?

-Courts in New York can stop the statute of limitations clock from running in specific circumstances until certain conditions have been met:
+Courts in New York can stop the statutes of limitations clock from running in specific circumstances until certain conditions have been met:

 • If the defendant resides in the state under a false name unknown to the victim